bitty

 Flipped module arguments from

-since that lines up better with the order of send/receive. (i.e. theevent
+example(el, event)toexample(event, el)since that lines up better with the order of send/receive. (i.e. theeventis what gets sent fromdata-sendand theelis the element fromdata-receive -

 Remove HTML output of error message.
 They're nice during debug but wouldn't want them showing up in prod.
 Could use a